MiroStW/pkm-ui/instructions/architecture.md

    - Simple chat interface accessible from any device
    - Connects to Pinecone for relevant document retrieval
    - Integrates with an LLM API (Claude or GPT-4) for processing queries
-   - Uses Vercel KV for chat history and session storage
+   - Uses Supabase PostgreSQL for user authentication and chat history storage
    - Includes authentication to ensure only I can access the system

 4. **Synchronization Mechanism**